mitshell/libmich/README.md

 * CRC32C: function to compute CRC-32C checksum, taken from google code
 * CrcMoose: large sets of CRC checksums, taken from the Ray Burr website (but not use in any part of the project, yet)
-* DH: class to compute Diffe-Hellman keys, taken from the python OpenID project
+* DH: class to compute Diffe-Hellman shared keys
 * PRF1862: class to compute NIST 186-2 pseudo random generation, derived from SHA1.py
 * inet: IP / TCP checksum routines, taken from scapy